 Skip to main content

-This guide covers the end-to-end flow for implementing mod.io Marketplace into your Unity title, from purchasing virtual currency through to purchasing mods using said currency.
-We recommend reading this guide for a thorough understanding of the plugin's Marketplace features so you can understand how to integrate them best for your game.
+This guide covers the end-to-end flow for implementing mod.io Marketplace into your Unity title, a feature that exposes the data and functions required to build a UGC store in-game.
+We recommend reading this guide for a thorough understanding of the plugin's features so you can decide what is the best approach for your game.

 Initial Setup